bup/bup/note/main.md

   The default for new repositories will eventually be raised.
 See `bup-config`(5) for additional information.

+* The default pack compression level can now be configured via either `pack.compression` or `core.compression`.
+See `bup-config`(5) for additional information.

 * `bup web` has been improved.
 It should better preserve page settings while navigating, and has added settings to toggle the display of various types of information, including path sizes,